 NOTE: all applicants, selected or not, will be notified via email.
 We are unable to provide individual feedback on applications.

 Unlike most programs that charge a fee for training and professional development opportunities, METL will provide each selected participant with a monthly stipend for the six-month residency.
-The stipend amount will be announced soon.
+The stipend amount will be $3,500 per month.

 Housing & Expenses

 This stipend will help cover housing and expenses during the residency.
 Participants are responsible for finding their own housing in Winston-Salem, N.C.